zbzhu99/MAILSwiss/README.md

+# MAILSwiss

 This is a multi-agent version of [ILSwiss](https://github.com/Ericonaldo/ILSwiss), which contains various reinforcement learning and imitation learning algorithms.
 Now the multi-agent interface only supports independent training among agents, and more complicated interacting interface such as CTDE (Centralized Training with Decentralized Execution) will be implemented in the future.
+Any contributions are welcome!

-# Current Available Algorithm
+## Current Available Algorithms

 + [x] Soft Actor Critic